needle-tools/needle-engine-support/documentation/scripting.md

   class Editor,gltf,Runtime bg;
 ```

 Both custom components as well as built-in Unity components can be mapped to JavaScript components in this way.
-For example, mappings for many built-in components related to physics, rendering or lights are already [included in Needle Engine]((./component-reference.md#unity-components).
+For example, mappings for many built-in components related to physics, rendering or lights are already [included in Needle Engine](./component-reference.md#unity-components).

-> **Note**: Needle Engine does _not_ compile your C# code to Web Assembly.
-While using Web Assembly may ultimately result in better performance at runtime, it comes at a high cost for iteration speed and flexibility in building web experiences.
-Read more about our [vision](./vision.md) and [technical overview](./technical-overview).

 Our JavaScript runtime API mimicks the component model of the Unity Editor and provides a lot of similar functionality.
 JavaScript components attached to [three.js objects](https://threejs.org/docs/#api/en/core/Object3D) have lifecycle methods similar to Unity, like ``awake``, ``start``, ``onEnable``, ``onDisable``, ``update`` and ``lateUpdate``, that you can implement.